kenjennings/Atari-Breakout76/intro_retdev.md

 Modern computers are phenomenally more powerful than the first personal computers.
 However, those early computers could do many of the things people do with computers today, sometimes a little slower -- editing text, printing documents, also programming.
 Some of the computers of days past provided sufficient graphics capabilities making digital art and illustration practical.
 There are a few things that they did not do:  The Internet did not exist, so networking, web browsing, and email were non-existent concerns.

 The smaller memory limits the size of work the computer can manage at one time.
 The slower storage I/O makes it take longer to load smaller files.
 But in comparison, sometimes modern computers are painfully inefficient.
 While they may be many tens of thousands times faster with millions of times more memory and storage the user's experience is not tens of thousands or millions of times faster.
 Today's computers performing simple tasks still make users  wait  inexplicably and run slowly while churning through unimaginable megabytes of data on disk.
 I am often infuriated by how long it takes for seemingly trivial tasks to complete on modern PCs.

+To what can we credit this advancement in personal computer performance?
 We have object-oriented languages to thank.
 This has monstrously bloated applications and Operating Systems with repetetive memory thrashing, redundant code, and garbage collection.

 ---